sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

 #### Do we see effects of past outcome, positive shift and earnings relative to expectations?
+- For this analysis, we used generalized linear models regressing choice on to three timescales: past outcome, shift and earnings relative to expectations.
+For this analysis, signed shift outperformed models including separate regressors for positive and negative shift and there was no interaction between earnings and linear expectations.
+Unlike some previous datasets, past outcome interacts with both earnings and expectations.
+The two best fitting models are described below.
+Like previous datasets, the shift effect is short-lasting and drops off right after a trial following a shift.
+-
-Two main (best-fitting) models (generalized linear models - no mixed effects, model is singular and shows no ranef)
+- Two main (best-fitting) models (generalized linear models - no mixed effects, model is singular and shows no ranef)
 1) past outcome amount, signed shift amount, earnings and expectations
     - all main effects are significant in direction that we would expect: